kao-ky/Coding-Conquerer-Android-Development/README.md

 # Coding-Conquerer-Android-Development
-An academic group project that creates an Android application for learning programming using Kotlin and Shared Preferences.
+An academic group project that creates an Android application for learning programming using Kotlin and Shared Preferences with dummy data as lesson details.

 ## Functions
 - Setup user profile